Skip to content

-In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design
+Deep Dive into C/C++ Compilation and Linking, Part 6 — A2: Dynamic Library Design Basics, the ABI Design Interface

-In this blog post, I attempt to summarize and categorize some of the more important technical points in the design of dynamic libraries, such as the design and export of binary interfaces.
+In this post I'm trying to pull together some of the more important technical points on the design side of dynamic libraries — things like the design and export of the binary interface.

 class Foo {